niboj/DayzXboxConfigTutorial/README.md

 - [DonSibleyGames discord server](https://discord.gg/qFabj6aCRk) : has a community of modders and lots of examples.
 - [Bohemia Interactive Category:DayZ:Editing](https://community.bistudio.com/wiki/Category:DayZ:Editing) : provide some informations and examples.
 - [The Dead Return - How-To Customize A DayZ SA Server](https://helpthedeadreturn.wordpress.com/2019/07/17/how-to-customize-your-dayz-sa-vanilla-server/) : basic stuff
-- You can also find lots of post in Reddit.
+- You can also find lots of posts in Reddit.